vault5-finance/vault5/vault5/docs/FOUNDER.md

 Branding & Legal Notes:
 - Vault5 is not a clone; it is original work by the founder.
 Comparative references to PayPal and others are allowed for UX analogies only.
 See [LEGAL-NOTES.md](./LEGAL-NOTES.md).

+## Founder Story — “From Discipline to Freedom”

+January 2025.
+I was staring at a spreadsheet at 1:17 AM, the kind of silence where even Nairobi traffic feels like a distant memory.
+My money wasn’t misbehaving; my habits were.
+I wanted a simple system that would not negotiate with my impulses — one that would tell my money where to go before feelings woke up.
+I sketched six vaults on paper: Daily, Emergency, Investment, Long-Term, Fun, Charity.
+It looked too simple to fail.

+The eureka moment didn’t arrive as fireworks; it arrived as friction.
+The more I tried to manually stick to discipline, the more I realized: discipline is rarely sweet — it’s the heat that separates ore from gold.
+You don’t “enjoy” smelting; you endure it to wear the gold.
+That night the vision shifted from a personal tool to a public mission: if this thing can harden my behaviors, it can serve families, businesses, and communities across Africa.
+I would be selfish to hoard the crucible for myself.

+Vault5 became the name — a vault not just for money, but for habits, goals, and community wealth.
+A system that splits, enforces, and reminds — so you can suffer less from guesswork and enjoy more of the outcome.
+From that night forward, the burden became clear: turn discipline into a product, so freedom becomes predictable.

 Change Log (Founder-specific, 2025):
+- 2025-01: Inception and first vault allocation sketch
 - 2025-09: Established founder credit policy and UI component guidelines
 - 2025-09: Added FOUNDER.md, README links, and public docs conventions